 The items you choose don't necessarily have to stand out or have much contrast to the background of your shelves either.
 Even items that essentially blend into the background still add interest and help anchor (or create little focal points) for the items in front of them.

-Step 3: Place Vertical Items
+Step 3: Place vertical shelf decor items

-Things like vases, books, plats, or decorative objects will add height to your shelves and finish off what I like to call little moments on your shelves.
+Vertical items are those that are taller than they are wide will add height to your shelves and finish off what I like to call little moments on your shelves.